 While Netflix features more and better original programming, Amazon Prime holds their own in that department, and they continue to beef up their offerings.
-Unfortunately, with the launch of HBO Max, Prime Video lost all of its impressive show offerings like HBO content and Parks and Rec.
+Unfortunately, between HBO Max and Peacock, Prime Video lost many of its impressive show offerings like HBO content and Parks and Rec.
 But on the plus side, you’ve probably already got a Prime account, so why not check out its impressive catalog.

-If you’re trying to figure out what to watch next, a great place to start are the 40 best shows on Amazon Prime Video right now, and none of these titles are currently available on Netflix.
+If you’re trying to figure out what to watch next, a great place to start are the 35 best shows on Amazon Prime Video right now.

 1. The Americans

 6 seasons, 75 episodes | IMDb: 8.4/10